SSujjall/Instagram-Followers-Check/README.md

 1. **Request Your Data**
    - Open the Instagram app or go to the [Instagram website](https://www.instagram.com).
    - Navigate to **Settings > Privacy and Security > Data Download**.
    - Request a copy of your data.
 Instagram will email you a download link.
+   - NOTE: You need to download the data in json format.

 2. **Download and Extract the Data**
    - Once you receive the email, download the ZIP file and extract its contents.